Tree Root Removal Cost

 Who is responsible for tree root damage to drains in the UK?

-Damage to drains caused by tree roots is more often than not the responsibility of the person on whose land the tree is growing.
-Evidence from an arborist and a surveyor is usually required to establish the cause and extent of the damage before a decision is made.
+Responsibility for drain damage caused by tree roots generally falls to the landowner on whose property the tree is growing.
+Drain tree root removal is typically the homeowner's cost to bear, though an arborist and surveyor may both be required to establish the cause and extent of the damage before liability is confirmed.

 What time of year is cheapest for tree root removal?